laurencetuchin/employee-system-api/README.md

 ### Screenshots and demos for a better understanding of how it works

+Application debugging with IntelliJ, checking the line break that an Employee object is successfully associated with a Task object.
+We can check the values are behaving as expected.
 ![](src/main/resources/demos/intellij-debugging.png "IntelliJ Debugging with Employee entity")
 ### Link to demo site